Ulm-IQO/qudi/README.md

 ## Citation
 If you are publishing scientific results, mentioning Qudi in your methods decscription is the least you can do as good scientific practice.
-A paper about Qudi has been accepted for publication in [SoftwareX](https://www.journals.elsevier.com/softwarex/).
-Until it is officailly published, you should cite the preprint [arXiv:1611.09146](https://arxiv.org/abs/1611.09146) \[quant-ph\] for this purpose.
+You should cite our paper [Qudi: A modular python suite for experiment control and data processing](http://doi.org/10.1016/j.softx.2017.02.001) for this purpose.

 ## Documentation
 User and code documentation about Qudi is located at http://ulm-iqo.github.io/qudi-generated-docs/html-docs/ .